 Congestion means a situation where the desired amount of electricity is unable to flow due to physical limitations;

-Cost-effective means that a resource passes one of the standard cost-effectiveness tests prescribed in the National Standard Practice Manual published by the National Efficiency Screening Project (NESP);
+Cost-effective means that a resource passes one of the cost-effectiveness tests defined by the commission’s Missouri Energy Efficiency Investment Act rules;

-Distributed Energy Resource (DER) means a resource that can provide all or some of a customer’s immediate electric and power needs and can also be used by the system to either reduce demand, beneficially modify the net consumption of energy by customers (such as energy efficiency) or provide supply to satisfy the energy, capacity, or ancillary service needs of the distribution grid.
+Distributed Energy Resource (DER) means a resource that can provide all or some of a customer’s immediate electric and power needs and can also be used by the system to either reduce demand, modify the net consumption of energy by customers or provide supply to satisfy the energy, capacity, or ancillary service needs of the distribution grid.
 The resources, if providing electricity or thermal energy, are connected to the distribution system, and close to load.
-Examples of different types of DERs include solar photovoltaic, wind, combined heat and power (CHP) or other types of distributed generation (DG), energy storage, demand response (DR), electric vehicles (EVs), microgrids, and energy efficiency (EE
+Examples of different types of DERs include distributed generation (DG), distributed energy storage, demand response (DR), electric vehicles (EVs), and energy efficiency (EE); and

 Distributed Generation means generation of electricity from sources that are near the point of consumption.
+Examples of different types of DG include solar photovoltaic, wind, combined heat and power (CHP), and microgrids.

 (E) Planning horizon means a future time period of at least twenty (20) years’ duration over which the costs and benefits of alternative resource plans are evaluated.

-(2) Distributed Generator and Energy Storage Database Electric utilities shall create, and update annually, a database of information on distributed generation and energy storage devices for purposes of evaluating current penetration and planning for future increases in the levels of distributed generation and energy storage.
-This database shall be filed as part of each utility’s Chapter 22 filing and also made publicly available in electronic format.
-The purpose of maintaining the publicly available data is to provide customers with circuit condition information to encourage efficient distributed generation and energy storage deployment.
-The publicly available database will include customer privacy and utility protections related to physical and cyber security concerns, and will have capacity data aggregated.
+(2) Distributed Generator and Distributed Energy Storage Database.
+Electric utilities shall create, and update annually, a database of information on distributed generation and distributed energy storage for purposes of evaluating current penetration and planning for future increases in the levels of distributed generation and distributed energy storage as outlined in this subsection (2) below.

 (A) Electric utilities will be responsible for maintaining the following information in the database:

-1. Existing distributed generation and energy storage presently connected to the utility’s grid;
+1. Known distributed generation and distributed energy storage presently connected to the utility’s grid;

-2. Information characterizing the location (according to Geographic Information System coordinates) on the distribution circuits where distributed generation and energy storage are connected;
+2. Information characterizing the location (according to Geographic Information System coordinates) on the distribution circuits where distributed generation and distributed energy storage are connected;

-3. Aggregate capacity of distributed generation and energy storage for each feeder or load; and
+3. Aggregate capacity of distributed generation and distributed energy storage for each feeder or load; and

-4. Relevant interconnection standard and standby service requirements, as applicable, that specify distributed generation and energy storage performance.
+4. Relevant interconnection standard and standby service requirements, as applicable, that specify distributed generation and distributed energy storage performance.

-(B) To the extent that a utility is not in possession of any of the information required herein, it shall state which information it does not possess, the reason the information is not possessed, and how the utility will obtain the information for future filings for planning purposes.
+(B) To the extent that the electric utility is not in possession of any of the information required herein, it shall state which information it does not possess, the reason the information is not possessed, and how the electric utility will obtain the information for future filings for planning purposes.